rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - `image/webp` for WebP images.
   - `image/x-icon` for ICO (icon) files.
   - `application/json` for links to external images.
-- `Content-Length`: The size of the image in bytes

 Query Params:
 None